Moscow court orders Kremlin foe Navalny to prison

-MOSCOW (AP) — A Moscow court on Tuesday ordered Russian opposition leader Alexei Navalny to more than 2 1/2 years in prison on charges that he violated the terms of his probation while he was recuperating in Germany from nerve-agent poisoning.
+MOSCOW (AP) — A Moscow court on Tuesday ordered Russian opposition leader Alexei Navalny to prison for more than 2 1/2 years on charges that he violated the terms of his probation while recuperating in Germany from nerve-agent poisoning, a ruling certain to ignite more protests across the country.

-Navalny, who is the most prominent critic of President Vladimir Putin, had earlier denounced the proceedings as a vain attempt by the Kremlin to scare millions of Russians into submission.
+Just before the ruling, Navalny, who is the most prominent critic of President Vladimir Putin, had denounced the proceedings as a vain attempt by the Kremlin to scare millions of Russians into submission.
+His team called on Russians to rally immediately in central Moscow in protest.

+The ruling came despite massive protests across Russia over the past two weekends and Western calls to free the 44-year-old anti-corruption campaigner.

-The prison sentence stems from a 2014 embezzlement conviction that he has rejected as fabricated.
+The prison sentence stems from a 2014 embezzlement conviction that Navalny has rejected as fabricated and politically motivated.

-As the order was read, Navalny pointed to his wife Yulia in the courtroom and traced the outline of a heart on the glass cage where he was being held.
+As the order was read, Navalny smiled and pointed to his wife Yulia in the courtroom and traced the outline of a heart on the glass cage where he was being held.
+“Everything will be fine,” he told her as guards led him away.

 “I have deeply offended him simply by surviving the assassination attempt that he ordered,” he said.

-“The aim of that hearing is to scare a great number of people,” Navalny said.
+“The aim of that hearing is to scare a great number of people,” Navalny added.
 “You can't jail the entire country."

-Russia’s penitentiary service alleges that Navalny violated the probation conditions of his suspended sentence from a 2014 money laundering conviction that he has rejected as politically motivated.
-It asked the Simonovsky District Court to turn his 3 1/2-year suspended sentence into one that he must serve in prison, although he has spent some of that sentence under house arrest.
+Russia’s penitentiary service alleges Navalny violated the probation conditions of his suspended sentence from the 2014 conviction.
+It asked the Simonovsky District Court to turn his 3 1/2-year suspended sentence into one that he must serve in prison, although he has spent about a year of it under house arrest that will now be counted as time served.

 Navalny emphasized that the European Court of Human Rights has ruled that his 2014 conviction was unlawful and Russia paid him compensation in line with the ruling.